wladyjvr/WhatsAllApp/README.md

+** Update 06-05-2018: it looks like WhatsApp changed the API a little.
+Because of that, the script doesn't show online/offline statuses.
+As soos as I have the time, I'll look into it' **

 # WhatsAllApp
 Chrome Extension that creates a UI overlay for WhatsApp Web to enumerate phone numbers, profile pics, about texts and online statuses.